UPDATED 10/27/2021

 2. The Warren Commission’s report

-The Warren Commission’s report finds no evidence that Lee Harvey Oswald is part of any conspiracy to assassinate the president.
-They conclude that all gunshots were by Oswald himself and he is working alone.
-However, Oswald was murdered by Jack Ruby before he could be of use to helpful insight.
+The Warren Commission’s report finds no evidence that Lee Harvey Oswald was part of any conspiracy to assassinate the president.
+They concluded that all gunshots were by Oswald himself and he was working alone.
+However, Oswald was murdered by nightclub owner Jack Ruby before he could be of use to provide insight.
 What else could have been said?

 3. Everyone was questioning the truth

-A year-long investigation went into the JFK assassination, and even then people were still questioning what the truth was.
-Despite the Warren Commission’s report concluding that it was an act by out by one man, the American public feels that something is just off.
-Subsequent investigations question this report, raising additional questions for what information has been disclosed and what has not.
+There was a year-long investigation that went into the JFK assassination, and even then people were still questioning what the truth was.
+Despite the Warren Commission’s report concluding that it was an act committed by one man, the American public feels that something is just off.
+Subsequent investigations cast doubt on this report, raising additional questions regarding what information has been disclosed and what has not.

 4. The Warren Commission’s report vs. the entire investigation record

-The 888-page report of the Warren Commission is actually very short of what the actual investigation record was, reaching a whopping 5 million pages.
+The 888-page report of the Warren Commission is actually very short of what the actual investigation record was, despite reaching a whopping 5 million pages.
 It’s now known as The John F. Kennedy Assassination Records Collection maintained by the National Archives.
-A 1992 law requires that any and all assassination records release to the public, and by the end of October 2017, America is still waiting for full disclosure.
+A 1992 law requires that any and all assassination records release to the public, but America is still waiting for full disclosure.

 5. Lack of transparency

 Americans don’t settle for lack of transparency.
 A law requires assassination records for public release, and some information has been, but not all.
-Most information will remain out of reach until approximately 2021, and even then, it’s no guarantee.
+There’s no guarantee when the rest will be made public.
 Why is this information being withheld?
 What else is there?
 Why?

 6. Keeping things under wraps